Tom-code124/autotuner/README.md

 # Additionally

 You have to configure the system from the application interface and the django admin interface.
-There are settings there for connecting 2 applications to each other.
+There are settings for connecting 2 applications to each other.
 Also, you have to set the tax rate and such information too.
 The applications may give error otherwise.
-Also, all pricings and contents should be given to the system from admin interfaces before customers start to use the system.
+Additionally, all pricings and contents should be given to the system from admin interfaces before customers start to use the system.